tomtyiu/SuperTransformer/README.md

 This is a single line transformer for easy to load models from Huggingface.

 # Usage
 SuperTransformers download the model locally.
-The super class usea AutoTokenizer and AutoModelForCausalLM.from_pretrained.
+The super class uses AutoTokenizer and AutoModelForCausalLM.from_pretrained.

 # Example of usage:
 ```python